aurora-lm/aurora-lm.github.io/src/content/posts/mixturevitae.md

   - We also create synthetic math questions and answers to teach basic math as well.
 - **Instruction Generation**: The instruction generation pipeline creates structured instructions, stories, and data analysis summaries, similar to Ultra-Magpie from [SmolLM](https://arxiv.org/abs/2502.02737v1), but without editing instructions.

+Overall, the datasets is composed of roughly 20-30% synthetic data, with that percentage growing after we have completed translations and additional multimodal generation.
+We expect that a major portion of MixtureVitae will then be synthetic.

 <figure>
   <img src="https://raw.githubusercontent.com/aurora-lm/aurora-lm.github.io/main/assets/images/mixturevitae/flow.png" alt="The process of filtering and compiling MixtureVitae">